Silviatulli/Python-Print-Booklet/README.md

 in the ~/Library/Application Support/NodeBox/ folder to use this script

-(info at this link http://nodebox.net/code/index.php/Library).
+(similar at nodebox-libraries installation http://nodebox.net/code/index.php/Library).